 Placing her child in the caregiver’s hands that August day, the mother felt confident he would be cared for.

-Just hours later, though, her baby was pronounced dead, having been placed in his car seat and put in a closet in the caregiver’s home.
+Just hours later, though, her baby was pronounced dead, after it was discovered that he was placed in his car seat and put in a closet in the caregiver’s home.
 The caregiver did not properly buckle him into his car seat.
-During the day, he had slipped down in his car seat causing him to suffocate, according to police.
-At the time of his death, the at-home daycare provider had been caring for at least 10 other children.
+During the day, he had slipped down in his car seat, causing him to suffocate, according to police.
+At the time of his death, the at-home daycare provider had been caring for at least ten other children.

-For hard-working parents like this Texas mother, finding a daycare provider who can care for their children while they are at work is a necessity.
+For hard-working parents like this Texas mother, finding a daycare provider is a necessity.

 Texas law imposes very few regulations and standards on at-home daycare facilities, making it hard to know whether caregivers are following the law.
-While at-home daycares can be safe options, it’s paramount that they adhere to state regulations.
-In the case of the Fort Worth provider, the at-home daycare had not been properly recognized in Texas as an at-home child care facility and had exceeded the child-to-caregiver ratio.
+While at-home daycares may sometimes be safe options, it’s paramount that they adhere to state regulations.
+In the case of the aforementioned Fort Worth provider, the at-home daycare had not been properly recognized in Texas as an at-home childcare facility and had exceeded the child-to-caregiver ratio.

 If you have a child in an at-home daycare or are planning to leave your child at an at-home daycare, make sure the daycare is licensed by the State of Texas.
-The Texas Department of Health and Human Services keeps records of all licensed daycares and at-home child care facilities so you can check to make sure a daycare is licensed or registered before you entrust them with your child.
+The Texas Department of Health and Human Services keeps records of all licensed daycares and at-home childcare facilities.
+You can check to make sure your child's daycare is licensed by clicking here.

-What to Do If You Suspect A Daycare Isn’t Adhering to Standards
+What to Do If You Suspect Your Child's Daycare Isn’t Adhering to Standards

 If you see abuse, neglect, or other behavior you suspect does not adhere to state regulations, report it to state agencies immediately.
+You can also check out our free guide for parents on what to do after a daycare injury.
 If you’re not sure where to turn or how to make a report, reach out to us.
-We will assist you in making these reports.
-You can also check out our free guide for parents on choosing a safe daycare, which includes guidance on making an incident report.
+We will be able to guide you.

 By taking the brave step to share your story, we can hold negligent daycares responsible and ensure this never happens again to your child or another family.